Frequently Asked Questions

 Will my daughter automatically move from the Junior to the Senior part of the school?

-Will fathers and brothers be allowed to visit the school for events and performances etc?
+Are fathers and brothers allowed to visit the school for events and performances etc?

-There will be opportunities for fathers and brothers to visit the school at certain times for events.
-Also, meeting rooms will be available at the front of the school so that both parents can have meetings with staff.
+There are opportunities for fathers and brothers to visit the school at certain times for events.
+Also, meeting rooms are available at the front of the school so that both parents can have meetings with staff.

-Music will be a compulsory part of the curriculum in those year groups in which it is scheduled.
+Music is a compulsory part of the curriculum in those year groups in which it is scheduled.